 Your feet are the foundation of your mobility and taking good care for them helps prevent any problems that may arise.
 Practicing good foot hygiene is a must for preventive foot health.

-A good daily food care routine consists of using a gentle exfoliating soap and warm water while in your shower or bath.
+A good daily foot care routine consists of using a gentle exfoliating soap and warm water while in your shower or bath.
 Make sure you support yourself again the wall or side of your tub ensuring that you don’t fall.
 Start by washing your ankles, toes, between your toes, heel and the bottom of your feet.

 It’s that simple and all it takes to eliminate foot odor, bacteria and dry skin.
 Follow this daily routine and you’ll be ready at anytime to present your feet in an intimate setting or in public.